|Weight||91kg (14st 4lb)|

 His early mentors at Harlequins were Tony Russ and Colin Osborne and a memento from the man he played opposite on his Test debut against New Zealand illustrates his admiration for Aaron Mauger, the All Black and Leicester teammate in 2009-10.
 It is Aaron's signed New Zealand shirt, framed by Anthony's grandmother for his 21st birthday.

 That was a far cry from his formative years when he spent Sundays with his brother and father at Fareham Trojans, his local rugby club in Eastleigh.
-Anthony’s career has moved on apace with 28 appearances for the Tigers in his debut season, a total that expanded to 102, with 13 tries, by the end of the 2012-13 campaign.
+Anthony’s career has moved on apace with 28 appearances for the Tigers in his debut season, a total that expanded to 107, with 14 tries, by early January 2014.

 15 points – 3T

 2008 I(R) Churchill Cup – USA, I, S 2010 Churchill Cup – Ru, USA, C